Showcasing the very best things to do in Havana Cuba from two points of view.

 Do you have other suggestions of things to do in Havana that I may have missed?

 Note: This post was originally published by contributor Claudia Tevani.
 Since publishing, we have been to Havana ourselves.
-Dave and I have updated this with our Havana travel tips and recommendations a comprehensive guide to visiting Havana.
+Dave and I have updated this with our Havana travel tips and recommendations a comprehensive guide to visit Havana.

-A former human rights lawyer and academic, after devoting her life to the protection of cultural identity, in November 2013 Claudia decided to give in to her biggest passion and started traveling around Latin America, and she hasn’t stopped since.
+Claudia Tavani is from Cagliari (Sardinia).
+A former human rights lawyer and academic, after devoting her life to the protection of cultural identity, Claudia decided to give in to her biggest passion and started traveling.
+You can follow her adventures at My Adventures Across the World and on Facebook and @Claudioula

 Nice list.
 Hope to get to visit Cuba soon.